bluefeet/Config-Locale/README.md

 ## default\_stem

-A stem used to load default configuration values before any other configuration files are loaded.
+A stem to load first, before all other stems.

 Defaults to `default`.
 A relative path may be specified which will be assumed to be relative to ["directory"](#directory).
 If an absolute path is used then no change